 LEGAL RETAINER IN NIGERIA

-Legal Retainership can be defined as a contractual relationship between an hired lawyer and a client (Individual or Corporation) specifying the nature of the services to be rendered and the cost for rendering such services.
-Retainership may involve managing a cause, instituting or defending an action or performing general legal services on behalf of a client.
+Legal Retainership can be defined as a contractual relationship between a hired lawyer and a client (Individual or Corporation) specifying the nature of the services to be rendered and the cost for rendering such services.
+Retainership may involve managing a cause, instituting or defending an action, or performing general legal services on behalf of a client.

 A retainer fee is an advanced payment that is made by an individual or corporate client to a lawyer, which is usually considered as a down payment on future services to be rendered by a lawyer.